 What are the effects of multicollinearity?
 Mainly you will get blown up standard errors for the coefficient on one of your correlated variables.
 In other words, you will not detect a relationship even if one does exist because the standard error on the coefficient is artificially inflated.

 What to do?
 First, run a correlation matrix for all your proposed independent variables.
-Let’s say we wanted to run an OLS model including pblk, phisp, pund18, totp, punemp, rent, vacancy, medage and pburden as independent variables.
+Let’s say we wanted to run an OLS model including pblk, phisp, pund18, totp, punemp, rent, vacancy, medage, pburden, medincome, median_rooms, pct_foreign_born and percent_ooh as independent variables.
 One way of obtaining a correlation matrix is to use the cor() function.
 We use the function select() to keep the variables we need from sac_metro.
 We use the round() function to round up the correlation values to two significant digits after the decimal point.

 ## pblk phisp pund18 punemp totp rent vacancy medage pburden